vannoppenjarno/automatic_reporting/prompt_input/prompt_template.md

 Generate a summary report in JSON format based on pre-clustered interaction logs.
+Important:
+- Respond ONLY with valid JSON.
+No explanations, no markdown, no comments.
+- If the content is too long, summarize fields but keep valid JSON structure.
-Important: Respond in valid JSON only (no extra text) and strictly follow the structure provided below.
+- Strictly follow the structure provided below.

 JSON template: $json_template